1 Lies Creditors Tell Debtors About Bankruptcy

 1. You will lose everything if you file Bankruptcy.

-Many people believe that filing for bankruptcy means they will lose everything, so this lie is easy to accept.
-However, state laws, known as exemptions, actually protect many of your belongings up to a reasonable value.
+Many people believe filing for bankruptcy means they will lose everything, so this lie is easy to accept.
+However, state laws, known as exemptions, protect many of your belongings up to a reasonable value.
 These laws safeguard the equity in your home, vehicle, retirement accounts, and household items.
 In reality, most people who file for bankruptcy end up losing nothing.

 2. You will “ruin your credit.”